 - TOTAL 1hrs 45min

 The secret to this salad is salting the cucumbers.
-After slicing them thin we generously salt and leave them alone for 30 minutes.
-As they sit, the cucumbers become even more “cucumbery” and release extra moisture, which if not removed, would make the dressing watery.
-Then, they are tossed with a simple dressing and left to marinate at least 1 hour, but no more than a day.
+After slicing them thin, we generously salt and leave them alone for 30 minutes.
+As they sit, the cucumbers become even more “cucumbery” and release extra moisture, which, if not removed, would make the dressing watery.
+Then, they are tossed with a simple dressing and left to marinate for at least 1 hour, but no more than a day.
 The salad takes a little extra time with salting and marinating, but your hands-on time is minimal.

 The inactive time for this recipe is 1 1/2 hours.
 We like to slice the cucumbers thin (1/16-inch or 1.5 mm) for this.
-After making the salad, the cucumbers are crisp, but a little floppy.
+After making the salad, the cucumbers are crisp but a little floppy.
 If you’d like the cucumbers to be more substantial, slice them thicker.

 Makes approximately 4 servings

 You Will Need

 2 hot house or seedless cucumbers, about 1 1/2 pounds

 2 to 3 teaspoons granulated sugar, depending on how sweet you like the salad

 1/4 cup (60 ml) cider vinegar or distilled white vinegar

 1/4 of a medium red onion, thinly sliced